 Financial Management Roles and Responsibilities

-- Determines financial charges that are allocable to the sponsored project.
+- Determines what financial charges are to be allocated to the sponsored project.

 - Initiates hiring/assignment of personnel working on the sponsored project.

 - Responsible for the completion, accuracy, and timeliness of all technical reports.